vinhta1/Obsidian-Repository/SCCoM/Private/Cases and Episodes/Old Man Marini and the Perilous Candy Island.md

 - Before **the cold key** which is illuminated by a single light, is a large gap that must be jumped across, with a beam hanging above it for a rope or something but too far to grab.
 Then, there is a thin bridge above a pit of candy cane spikes.
 - When **the cold key** is retrieved, the stalactites start to fall until the players escape.

-### The Candy Castle
+### The Hidden Castle
 - This area is hidden until the three keys have been found.
-When put together, fireworks and spotlights will start to
+When found, fireworks and spotlights will start to pop into the sky, revealing The Hidden Castle.
+The keys form to make a wedding invitation.
+- The castle, which once was overgrown and desolate, has found renewed beauty and vigor.
+The cotton candy cobwebs have been cleaned up and the castle is no longer infested.
+The denizens of the island have came together to celebrate